Project overview

 Reliable Partnerships

-A key aspect of Black Hollow Sun project is the reliance on domestic supply chains and the support to American clean jobs for construction and equipment used.
-Qcells, who originally developed the projects, was entrusted with the construction overseeing local contractors and also supplying solar panels assembled by the company at their Dalton and Cartersville facilities in Georgia.
-Qcells has one of the largest solar panel manufacturing facilities in the Western Hemisphere, with a U.S. manufacturing capacity of 5.1 GW, expected to reach up to 8.4 GW.
+The Key aspect of Black Hollow Sun project is the American base aspect of the construction and equipment used.
+The agreement for these projects provides that Qcells will be responsible for the construction, which will include solar panels produced by the company at their Dalton and Cartersville facilities in Georgia.
+Qcells has one of the largest solar panel manufacturing facilities in the Western Hemisphere, with a U.S. manufacturing capacity of 5.1 GW, which is expected to reach up to 8.4 GW.

 Project Lifecycle: From Ground to Grid